collkamacode/hello-world/README.md

 Habari waAfrika!

 Kama hapa, independent, creative, yet under God's grace.
-Life is interesting and the loops it takes one down
+It is interesting and the loops maisha takes one through.